 Engaging Males of Color (EMOC) Initiative

-Engaging Males of Color (EMOC) is a newly established targeted initiative under the direction of our Commissioner Dr. Arthur Evans.
-It is designed to address the impact of health, economic and educational disparities experienced by males of color.
-We also understand that males of color are disproportionately affected by various forms of marginalization and adversity including violence, poverty, incarceration, lack of access to health care, low social status and trauma.
+Engaging Males of Color (EMOC) is a targeted initiative designed to address the impact of health, economic, and educational disparities experienced by males of color.
+We also understand that males of color are disproportionately affected by various forms of marginalization and adversity, including violence, poverty, incarceration, lack of access to health care, low social status, and trauma.

-Utilizing the DBHIDS transformative approach to addressing disparities, our goals are to promote better understanding and awareness of behavioral health challenges, reduce the associated stigma and improve the quality of life for males of color throughout the Philadelphia region.
+Utilizing the DBHIDS transformative approach to addressing disparities, EMOC’s goals are to promote better understanding and awareness of behavioral health challenges, reduce the associated stigma, and improve the quality of life for males of color throughout the Philadelphia region.

 This initiative seeks to promote an enhanced awareness of the behavioral health challenges experienced by males of color across Philadelphia.
 Our goal is to improve the health status of males of color by increasing behavioral health literacy and access to resources and services, while reducing stigma and known disparities and building system capacity, in order to sustain wellness.